sib-swiss/NGS-introduction-training/docs/day1/server_login.md

     </figure>

     !!! info
         The link gives you access to a web version of [Visual Studio Code](https://code.visualstudio.com).
-This is a powerful code editor that you can also use a local application on your computer.
+This is a powerful code editor that you can also use as a local application on your computer.

     Type in the password that was provided to you by the teacher.
 Now let's open the terminal.
 You can do that with ++ctrl+grave++.
 Or by clicking **Application menu** > **Terminal** > **New Terminal**: